mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-The PISP/DFSP User receives a confirmation request  to unlink accounts from their profile.
-Once the confirmation is sent, the system encounters an error in either the FSPIOP or Authentication step of the transaction, and the request is declined.
+The workflow provided by this UC enables the Switch to handle instances in which an authorised PISP User's DFSP Account unlink consent confirmation fails the Switch's Authentication/Authorisation process for whatever reason, example: a downstram FSPIOP API error.
+The error is messaged by the Switch to the DFSP Account Holder who will review the error and determine how to respond.
+Where an error has occured, the PISP User is notified by the Switch via the PISP that their request to unlink their DFSP Account failed.

 #### Flow Diagram

 ![Use Case - Unlink Accounts - Downstream Failure](./assets/3PAL_UnlinkAccounts-DownstreamFailure_20210908.png)
 >

-### Transfer Scenarios
+## Transfer Scenarios

+***Note:*** *In the interests of compacting this workflow description, the reader should note that the Third Party API and the 3rd-Party Initiated Payments BCs work in concert to maintain Participant Information.
+The interaction between the two BCs will not be specifically noted, but is as follows: where the Third Party API BC updates the Transaction state, and where the Participant Information is not cached, the 3rd-Party Initiated Payments BC will request the missing Participant Information from the Participant Lifecycle Management BC and deliver it to the Third Party API BC for inclusion in the Transaction information being presented to the DFSP/PISP systems.*

 ### Third Party Initiated Transaction Request

 #### Description

-***Note:*** *In the interests of compacting this workflow description, the reader should note that the Third Party API and the 3rd-Party Initiated Payments BCs work in concert to maintain Participant Information.
-The interaction between the two BCs will not be specifically noted, but is as follows: where the Third Party API BC updates the Transaction state, and where the Participant Information is not cached, the 3rd-Party Initiated Payments BC will request the missing Participant Information from the Participant Lifecycle Management BC and deliver it to the Third Party API BC for inclusion in the Transaction information being presented to the DFSP/PISP systems.*

-A PISP User initiates a Third-Party Transaction request via their PISP application/device.
-Upon receipt of the Transaction initiation request, the PISP system initiates the GET Parties workflow via the FSPIOP API BC.
-The PISP User is asked to confirm the Participants (Payee), whereafter the PISP system makes use of the Third Party API BC to initiate the Transaction via the 3rd-Party Initiated Payments BC.
-Where the Participants information has not been cached, the 3rd-Party Initiated Payments BC requests it from the Participant Lifecycle Management BC, and passes it back to the Third Party API BC.

-The Third Party API BC sends a notification via the Notifications BC to the DFSP Payee system to check that the transaction request has a valid agreement.
-If a valid agreement is in place, the DFSP Payee system issues a Transaction ID and returns a transaction update to the Switch via the Third Party API BC.
-The Third Party API BC updates the Transaction state via the 3rd-Party Initiated Payment BC, and sends a notification to the PISP noting the Transaction state via the Notifications BC.

-The DFSP Account Holder initiates a Agreement/Quote process via the FSPIOP BC, updates the Third Party API BC, and issues a challenge to the PISP User requesting them to agree to the terms of the Agreement/Quote by signing the challenge using their device-embedded private key.
-The PISP system is issued with a notification of the pending agreement via the Notifications BC.
-Once the PISP User agrees to the terms of the DFSP Agreement/Quote, the signed agreement is returned to the PISP system which updates the Transaction state via the Third Party API BC and issues an Authorisation Request.

-The Third Party API BC issues the Authorisation Request to the DFSP Account Holder via the Notifications BC requesting verification of the signed Challenge.
-The DFSP Account Holder acknowledges receipt of the Notification via the Notifications BC, and runs through the Authentication/Authorization process (lookup transaction verification credential and validate against the private key on the PISP User's device), and thereafter updates the Verification using a PUT instruction to the Third Party API BC which updates the Transaction in concert with the 3rd-Party Initiated Payments BC.

-Once the Verification Request has been fulfilled, the Third Party API BC sends an Authorisation Accepted notification to the DFSP Account Holder via the Notifications BC.
-The DFSP Account Holder initiates a transfer per the Transation instructions, via the FSPIOP BC Transfer flow.
-The FSPIOP BC fulfils and ends the transfer process, and issues a final PUT status update to the DFSP Account Holder.
-On receipt of the final update, the DFSP Account Holder sends a PATCH update to the Third Party API BC which in turn triggers it to update the Transaction in concert with the 3rd-Party Initiated Payments BC.
-Finally, the PISP User is issued with a Transaction Completed notification via the Notification BC.
+The workflow provided by this UC enables the Switch to permit authorized PISP Users/Apps to issue a request to a DFSP to execute a transaction on behalf of an Account Holder, typically the PISP User/App, in favor of a third-party recipient or recipients.
+The transaction is vetted via a DFSP confirmation request to the Account Holder, and concluded upon successful receipt of confirmation.
+The Switch, per DFSP instructions, manages the transaction and updates all accounts accordingly.

+Some suggested applications of Third Party Payment Initiation UC include:

+ - Peer to Peer Payments (e.g.: GPay in India)
+ - Online checkouts for seamless end-user user experience (UX) (e.g.: PayPal)
+ - Payroll Clearing Software

 #### Flow Diagram